awsdocs/aws-codebuild-user-guide/doc_source/test-report-group-create-buildspec.md

       base-directory: 'surefire/target/surefire-reports'
    ```

-    For more information, see [Specify Test Files](report-group-test-cases.md) and [Reports Syntax in the buildspec file](build-spec-ref.md#reports-buildspec-file)\.
+    For more information, see [Specify test files](report-group-test-cases.md) and [Reports syntax in the buildspec file](build-spec-ref.md#reports-buildspec-file)\.

 1. In the `commands` section, specify the command to run your tests\.
-For more information, see [ Specify Test Commands ](report-group-test-case-commands.md)\.
+For more information, see [ Specify test commands ](report-group-test-case-commands.md)\.

 1. Run the build\.
 When the build is complete, a new report group is created with a name that uses the format `project-name-report-group-name`\.
-For more information, see [Report Group Naming](test-report-group-naming.md)\.
+For more information, see [Report group naming](test-report-group-naming.md)\.